I think we can all agree:

 One of the best bits of this month was the publication of the Ahrefs vs Majestic SEO 1 million domain showdown.

-Dixon Jones, the Majestic SEO marketing director had tried his best to blindly discredit my earlier test claiming bias and a bunch of other things without checking his facts first.
+Dixon Jones, the Majestic SEO marketing director had tried his best to blindly discredit my best backlink checker case study claiming bias and a bunch of other things without checking his facts first.

 So you can be sure my follow up was more than entertaining to read putting him under the microscope – after checking my facts and backing up my test with a huge dataset drawn from Majestic themselves.